ShiqinHuo/Australian-island-calculator/README.md

-# Australian-island-calculator-
+# Australian-island-calculator
-Course Project - Australian island calculator
+ANU Course Project - Australian island calculator
+Done by Shiqin Huo, Ran Cui, Tianyu Cao -- COMP1730 Course Project

+15 October 2016 submitted

 1. The programme strictly follows the function levels described in assignment specification.
 Note that function level 4 is incorporated in only level 3.